Gabriel Moreno Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The righty last appeared on Tuesday against the Cleveland Guardians, when he went 6 1/3 innings, allowing four earned runs while giving up six hits.
+- In his most recent appearance on Thursday against the Cleveland Guardians, the left-hander tossed two innings, giving up one earned run while surrendering one hit.

-- In 15 games this season, the 24-year-old has amassed an ERA of 3.86, with 8.3 strikeouts per nine innings.
-Opponents are hitting .232 against him.
+- In 19 games this season, the 35-year-old has amassed an ERA of 2.52, with 9.6 strikeouts per nine innings.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.